 All resolutions or parts thereof in conflict herewith are, to the extent of such conflict, hereby repealed and this Resolution shall be in full force and effect immediately upon its approval and adoption.

-Upon the issuance of the Series 2026 Bonds, this Resolution shall be and remain irrepealable until the principal of, premium, if any, and interest on the Series 2026 Bonds are deemed to have been duly discharged in accordance with the terms and provisions of the Indenture.

 The City hereby declares its intention and reasonable expectation to use proceeds of tax-exempt bonds to reimburse itself for initial expenditures for costs of the Project.
 The Series 2026 Bonds are to be issued, and the reimbursements made, by the later of 18-months after the payment of the costs or after the Project is placed in service, but in any event, no later than three years after the date the original expenditure was paid.
 The maximum principal amount of the Series 2026 Bonds which will be issued to finance the reimbursed costs of the Project is not expected to exceed $5,000,000.